advanced-rest-client/anypoint-api-console/README.md

 API console is downloaded, installed and compiled (bundled) when this module is installed automatically.

-The install script will install current version of the console and perform the build for production.
+The script will install current version of the console and perform the build for production.
 The assets are located in two bundles:

 - build/es5-bundle